-At the beginning of Platte Clove Road, travelers are welcomed by the stunning bas-relief wall art known as "Lady Clove."
-This inspiring bas-relief artwork greets visitors as they ascend through Devil's Kitchen, an area renowned for its breathtaking waterfalls, which form swirling, cauldron-like pools at their bases.
+At the beginning of Platte Clove Road, travelers are welcomed by the stunning wall art known as "Lady Clove."
+This inspiring relief artwork greets visitors as they ascend through Devil's Kitchen, an area renowned for its breathtaking waterfalls, which form swirling, cauldron-like pools at their bases.

-To create this relief, a clay slab is prepared after several preliminary sketches.
+A clay slab is prepared after several preliminary sketches to create this artwork.
 Using two colors of clay helped visualize the composition more effectively.

 Fred modeled a high-relief portrait separately.
 The model, Laurel, kept falling asleep; however, perseverance animated the clay, and the portrait emerged.

-Before bisque firing, the clay drying proceeded slowly, lasting over a month, due to differing clay body shrinkage and cracking concerns.
+Before bisque firing, the clay drying proceeded slowly, lasting over a month, due to differing concerns about clay body shrinkage and cracking.

-Before installation, our good neighbor, Ron, removed the remnants of an old mural hat that had deteriorated due to frost.
+My good neighbor Ron removed the remnants of an old clay mural that had deteriorated due to a deficient clay body unable to withstand frost.

 Tile blocks with beveled edges made stacking challenging; square-edged blocks are more straightforward.
 We learned this lesson.